williamDunn/Notes/Data Structures/Stacks/README.md

 -  The Stack class represents a last-in-first-out (LIFO) stack of objects.

 -  It extends class Vector with 5 operations that allow a vector to be treated as a stack.
     -  The usual **push()** and **pop()** operations are provided,
     -  as well as a method to **peek()** at the top item on a the stack
     -  a method to test for whether the stack is empty **empty()**
     -  and a method to search the stack for an item and discover how far it is from the top

+-  Vectors and, therefore, Stacks are synchoronized
+        -  if a thread-safe implementation is not needed, it is recommeneded to use ArrayList in place of Vector
 ```
 Stack<Integer> stack = new Stack<>();